2023shriyatawde-art/SKILLLAB_PROR-2026-MASS/README.md

 Describe the final version of your project.

 **Response:**
+The final system is a gesture-based virtual control platform developed using a webcam and computer vision techniques.
+It enables users to interact with their system using hand gestures without physical contact.
+The system supports multiple modes, including virtual mouse control, media control, appliance control, SOS detection, and a gesture-based rock–paper–scissors game.

+Hand movements are captured through a camera, processed using MediaPipe for hand tracking, and interpreted into gestures.
+These gestures are mapped to specific actions such as cursor movement, clicking, media playback control, and triggering alerts.
+The system runs in real time and provides a smooth and interactive user experience.

 ## 17.2 What Works Well
+- Accurate hand detection and tracking
+- Reliable gesture recognition for most predefined gestures
+- Smooth cursor control with gesture-based clicks
+- Proper mode switching between different functionalities
+- Integration of multiple features into a single system

 ## 17.3 What Still Needs Improvement
+- Performance under varying lighting conditions
+- Gesture recognition consistency across different users
+- Reduction of occasional false detections
+- Improved feedback or visual indicators for active mode

 ## 17.4 What Changed From the Original Plan